-Level IIIA body armor is designed to defeat all handgun bullets (up to .50 Cal).
-Level IIIA is what I would wear if I were a patrolman that spends the majority of time in a police car.
+Level IIIA body armor defeats all handgun bullets (up to .44 Mag).
+Level IIIA is what I would wear if I were a patrolman that spends most time in a police car.

-However, the NIJ conditioning tests reveal degraded resistance from Magnum caliber bullets in hot and humid environments.
+However, the NIJ conditioning tests reveal degraded resistance from Magnum caliber bullets in humid environments.

-For example, if you’re a police officer in the south or western region of the U.S., you might want to be safe and go with a Level III.
+For example, if you’re a police officer in the south or western region of the U.S., be safe and go with a Level III.

-Level III body armor is able to defeat rifle caliber bullets, such as 7.62mm and non-military grade 5.56mm bullets.
+Level III body armor can defeat rifle caliber bullets, such as 7.62mm and non-military grade 5.56mm bullets.

 Level III armor is what I recommend for daily use for police officers, security guards, and federal law enforcement agents (F.B.I., A.T.F., and N.S.A.).
-The ability to defeat all handguns and the majority of rifles will ensure your safety in most cases.
+The ability to defeat all handguns and most rifles will ensure your safety in most cases.

 Level III armor is harder to conceal underneath your clothing, but will offer better protection than the IIIA.

-Level/Type IIIA and Level/Type III body armor are designed to be worn by LEO’s in both civilian and federal government forces.
+LEOs wear level/Type IIIA and Level III in both civilian and federal government forces.
 Level IIIA armor is going to stop every handgun caliber round up to a .44 Magnum.

-Since the majority of LEO’s killed and wounded are by small arms, such as handguns, Level IIIA is sufficient for normal police use.
-Level III armor is designed to withstand the shot from an AR-15 and other sporting rifles.
+Since most LEOs killed and wounded are by small arms, such as handguns, Level IIIA is sufficient for normal police use.
+Level III armor withstands the shot from an AR-15 and other sporting rifles.

 Regardless of which armor you choose, think about the perceived threat you’re going to face in your day.
 This will help guide you in your decision to use either Level IIIA or Level III armor.